TheraForge/OTFMagicBox/README.md

 ```

 To use any of these assets in your project, simply follow these steps:
-1. Locate the Images resource in Xcode's sidebar as shown in the figure below
+1. Locate the Images resouce in Xcode's sidebar as shown in the figure below
 <p align="center"><img src="Docs/92-image-assets.png" width=100% height=100%></p>

 2. Choose an image that you want to use in your application